 One of the most common reasons why cervical cancer is so often not diagnosed on time is because the symptoms are similar to several other non-threatening health conditions.
 Delay in diagnosing the cancer results in delayed treatment.
 When cancer is not treated in time, it progresses to an advanced stage where it can become even more difficult, and sometimes impossible to cure.

-If you suffer from advanced stage cervical cancer because of delayed diagnosis or cervical cancer misdiagnosis, a failure to perform a thorough investigation or delay in referring you to an oncologist for further treatment, you may be eligible for compensation on grounds of clinical negligence.
+If you suffer from advanced stage cervical cancer because of delayed diagnosis or cervical cancer misdiagnosis, a failure to perform a thorough investigation, or delay in referring you to an oncologist for further treatment, you may be eligible for compensation on grounds of clinical/medical negligence.

-It is always advisable to get professional legal help when filing any personal injury claim including one for cervical cancer misdiagnosis.
+It is always advisable to get professional legal help when filing a medical negligence claim including one for cervical cancer misdiagnosis.
 Our solicitors can advise you regarding your rights to claim compensation but should you want us to start a cervical cancer misdiagnosis claim for you we will also agree to represent you in court without asking you to bear any expenses at any point during the claim.

 You only have to pay an agreed percentage of the compensation that is paid on a successful claim.
 This is known as a No Win No Fee arrangement.
 Our personal injury solicitors use this financial arrangement to help injured parties get the compensation due to them without saddling them with any additional financial burden.